 5. Check to See If AC Adapter Matches the Device Requirements

 Most laptops come with their own set of AC Adapters.
 This ensures that the device’s input matches the adapter’s output.
 However, if you are using a third-party adapter, it may be causing your laptop-based problems.

 To see whether your adapter and device are compatible, check for the stickers with the description.
-On your laptop, this sticker can be found under the device, while for your adapter, you will find it pasted there itself.
+This sticker can be found under the device on your laptop, while for your adapter, you will find it pasted there itself.

-When using the wrong adapter, your laptop’s battery will not receive the charge, no matter how long you keep the power supplu going.
+Your laptop’s battery will not receive the charge when using the wrong adapter, no matter how long you keep the power supply going.
 This is why you need to keep plugging the charger in for your laptop to function.

 Firstly, if your device’s output is V ( Voltage), the AC Adapter should also have an input of V. Secondly, check for the mAh.
 The adapter should always be able to provide mAh that is more or equal to the device.
 If the adapter’s features do not match the laptop’s requirements, it might be causing the problem.